MrSamarjitBanerjee/Ecommerce_Backend/README.md

 # Ecommerce Backend

 This is the backend for an E-Commerce app built with Node.js and Express.
-I made this project to get a solid grip on how real-world backend systems work things like secure login flows, role-based access, cart logic, and handling images.
+I made this project to get a solid grip on how real-world backend systems work things like MVC Architecture , jwt authentication ,secure login flows , role-based access, cart logic, and handling images.
 The API is RESTful, returns consistent JSON responses, and is structured so it's easy to hook up to any frontend later.

 ---